petertodd/replace-by-fee-tools/README.md

 the replace-by-fee patch.
 A version applied to Bitcoin Core v0.9.1 is available at https://github.com/petertodd/bitcoin/tree/replace-by-fee-v0.9.1

-WARNING: These tools were quickly written and poorly tested.
+WARNING: These tools were quickly written and are poorly tested.
 Don't use them on a wallet with a lot of funds in it.
-I recommend trying them out on testnet and/or in dry-run mode until you understand what they're doing.
-Also, read the source-code and understand what they are doing.
+I recommend trying them out on testnet and/or in dry-run mode, as well as reading the source-code to understand what they are doing.
+What they are doing may not be what I intended them to do!

-Requirements: Python3
+Requirements: Python3 (python-bitcoinlib included in repo as subtree)

 Bump Fee